eProsima/vulcanexus/docs/rst/tutorials/cloud/secure_router/secure_router.rst

 Participants security can only be configured by XML, following the instructions of `Fast DDS Security Documentation <https://fast-dds.docs.eprosima.com/en/latest/fastdds/security/security.html>`_ to fulfill the pertinent requirements of the chosen security mechanisms.
 To generate the security certificates needed for both *talker* and *listener* nodes and both Domain Participants follow the Vulcanexus Tutorial `Setting up security <https://docs.vulcanexus.org/en/latest/ros2_documentation/source/Tutorials/Advanced/Security/Introducing-ros2-security.html>`_.
-Additionally to the steps followed in the tutorial, when generating keys and certificates for the *talker* and *listener* nodes, generate also ther corresponding security files for both Domain Participants as follows:
+Additionally to the steps followed in the tutorial, when generating keys and certificates for the *talker* and *listener* nodes, generate also their corresponding security files for both Domain Participants as follows:

 .. code-block:: bash